RSS-777/abz_agency/README.md

 * [X] **React Helmet Async**: – Manage document head for improved SEO and metadata handling.
 * [X] **gh-pages**: gh-pages – Easy deployment of the application to GitHub Pages.

+### About Deployment and WebPageTest Scores
+>My application is deployed on GitHub Pages, which unfortunately limits some server-side optimizations such as advanced caching configurations and image compression settings.
+However, the app fully meets all your requirements except: c.
+Checking the performance on WebPageTest to achieve perfect AAAAAA scores.
+Due to the hosting restrictions, I’m unable to implement some optimizations that affect the WebPageTest grading, but the functionality and overall performance remain solid.
 ___
 ### Screenshot
 <div style="display: flex; flex-direction: column;  gap: 8px">